-John F. Walvoord, on page 194 of his book, states with regard to Ephesians 5:18, which was discussed above, that the verb that is translated “be filled” could also be translated “keep being filled.”
+Walvoord, on page 194 of his book entitled The Holy Spirit, states with regard to Ephesians 5:18, which we previously discussed, that the verb that is translated “be filled” could also be translated “keep being filled.”
 Walvoord goes on to say on page 195, “The Scriptures bear a decisive testimony that the filling of the Holy Spirit is a repeated experience.”

-John R. W. Stott notes on page 50 of his book that references “to the fullness of the Spirit, both describing how certain Christians were filled again, and commanding all Christians to go on being filled, shows [sic] that it is possible . . . for Christians who have been baptized with the Spirit to cease to be filled with the Spirit.”
+Stott notes on page 50 of his previously mentioned book that references “to the fullness of the Spirit, both describing how certain Christians were filled again, and commanding all Christians to go on being filled, shows that it is possible . . . for Christians who have been baptized with the Spirit to cease to be filled with the Spirit.”

-W. A. Criswell, on page 39 of his book, declares with regard to the Holy Spirit,
+Criswell, on page 39 of his aforementioned book, declares with regard to the Holy Spirit,

 His possession of us may be partial but our possession of Him is total.
 He is with His saved always, fully, completely, eternally.
 But we deny Him ourselves.
 We refuse Him access to all the compartments of our hearts.
 We keep Him out of so many areas of our lives.
 But when we yield our members to Christ, we receive a second blessing.
 And when we further yield our members, we receive a third blessing.
 And when we further yield, we receive a fourth blessing.